Yomguithereal/baobab-react/docs/mixins.md

 ### Accessing the tree and cursors

-For convenience, and if you want a quicker way to update your tree, you can always access it through the context or event use the cursors used by the branched component under the hood:
+For convenience, and if you want a quicker way to update your tree, you can always access this one through the context or even access the cursors used by the branched component under the hood:

 ```js
 var React = require('react'),